MIT-DB-Class/go-db-2024/lab1.md

 Before beginning to write code, we **strongly encourage** you to read through this entire document to get a feel for the high-level design of GoDB.

 You will need to fill in any piece of code that is not implemented.
-It will be obvious where we think you should write code.
 You may need to add private methods and/or helper classes.
-You may change APIs, but make sure our tests still run and make sure to mention, explain, and defend your decisions in your writeup.
+You may change APIs, but make sure our tests still run and make sure to mention, explain, and justify your decisions in your writeup.

 In addition to the methods that you need to fill out for this lab, the class interfaces contain some methods that you need not implement until subsequent labs.
-These will either be indicated per method:
+These will either be indicated per method, for example `AbortTransaction` is a method you do not need to implement for lab 1:

 ```golang
 // Abort the transaction, releasing locks